jwaliszko/ExpressiveAnnotations/README.md

 * `bool IsRegexMatch(string str, string regex)`
     * Indicates whether the regular expression finds a match in the input string (null-safe).
 * `Guid Guid(string str)`
-    * Initializes a new instance of the Guid structure by using the value represented by the specified string.
+    * Initializes a new instance of the Guid structure by using the value represented by a specified string.

 ###<a id="frequently-asked-questions">Frequently asked questions:</a>